 The ESL program is designed for students who intend to enroll in an undergraduate or graduate program in the United States.
-This 6-level program is offered as a 15 week semester and includes three (3) required courses and one (1) elective course, which total 18 hours of classes per week for full-time students.
+This 6-level program is offered as a 15 week semester and includes four (4) required courses and one (1) elective course, which total 19 hours of classes per week for full-time students.

-- 1. Students will demonstrate improvement in speaking and listening English skills. - 2.
-Students will demonstrate improvement in writing and reading English skills. - 3.
-Students will demonstrate competency in intercultural understanding.
+- 1. Students will demonstrate improvement in speaking, listening, reading, and writing in English. - 2.
+Students will communicate competently with professors, peers, and other speakers of English. - 3.
+Students will be prepared to use English in academic, professional, and social settings. - 4.
+Students will demonstrate cultural awareness and intercultural competence.